-45. Banners
+42. Banners

-(1) No candidate, side or slate shall have more than one (1) banner on display in any given building at any given time.
+- (1) No candidate, side or slate shall have more than one (1) banner on display in any given building at any given time. - (2) Where a candidate side or slate contravenes Section 42(1), the offending banners shall be destroyed and the C.R.O. may assess an additional penalty to that candidate, side or slate as set out in Section 67.

-(2) Where a candidate side or slate contravenes Section 45(1), the offending banners shall be destroyed and the C.R.O. may assess an additional penalty to that candidate, side or slate as set out in Section 71.
+43. Posters

-46. Posters
+- (1) No poster shall be displayed in such a way as to obscure another candidate, side or slate's campaign materials. - (2) In any given building, at any given time - a. no Executive or Board of Governors Candidate shall have more than ten (10) posters; - b. no Plebiscite or Referendum side shall have more than ten (10) posters;

-- (1) No poster shall be displayed in such a way as to obscure another candidate, side or slate's campaign materials. - (2) In any given building, at any given time - a. no Executive or Board of Governors Candidate shall have more than ten (10) posters; - b. no Plebiscite or Referendum side shall have more than ten (10) posters; - c. no General Faculties Council or Students' Council candidate shall have more than sixteen (16) posters. - (3) The C.R.O. shall set a minimum distance between posters or signs that are placed outside belonging to the same candidate or side. - (4) Where a candidate, side or slate contravenes Sections 46(1) and 46(2), the offending posters shall be destroyed, and the C.R.O. may assess an additional penalty to that candidate, side or slate as set out in Section 71.
+- c. no General Faculties Council or Students' Council candidate shall have more than sixteen (16) posters. - (3) Where a candidate, side or slate contravenes Sections 43(1) and 43(2), the offending posters shall be destroyed, and the C.R.O. may assess an additional penalty to that candidate, side or slate as set out in Section 67.

-47. Designated Printer
+44. Designated Printer

-- (1) All printed campaign materials shall be purchased at official list price costs from one (1) or more of the printing companies designated by the C.R.O. - (2) The C.R.O. shall designate at least five (5) printers from which candidates and sides may purchase materials to be in compliance with Section 47(1). - (3) Where a candidate or side demonstrates that a desired campaign material could not be produced by any of the five (5) or more printers designated by the C.R.O. as set out in Section 47(2), the C.R.O. shall grant a limited exemption from Section 47(2) to that candidate or side. - (4) Where campaign materials can be produced by a Students' Union operated business, candidates and sides shall purchase those campaign materials from that business. - (5) Where a candidate or side contravenes Section 47(1) or Section 47(4), the offending campaign materials shall be destroyed, and the C.R.O. may assess an additional penalty to that candidate or side, as set out in Section 71.
+- (1) All printed campaign materials shall be purchased at official list price costs from one (1) or more of the printing companies designated by the C.R.O. - (2) The C.R.O. shall designate at least five (5) printers from which candidates and sides may purchase materials to be in compliance with Section 44(1). - (3) Where a candidate or side demonstrates that a desired campaign material could not be produced by any of the five (5) or more printers designated by the C.R.O. as set out in Section 44(2), the C.R.O. shall grant a limited exemption from Section 44(2) to that candidate or side. - (4) Where campaign materials can be produced by a Students' Union operated business, candidates and sides shall purchase those campaign materials from that business. - (5) Where a candidate or side contravenes Section 44(1) or Section 44(4), the offending campaign materials shall be destroyed, and the C.R.O. may assess an additional penalty to that candidate or side, as set out in Section 67.

-48. Recycled Materials
+45. Recycled Materials

-Where a candidate, side, or slate chooses to print campaign materials on recycled paper containing one hundred per cent (100%) post consumer content, and where that candidate, side or slate demonstrates, to the satisfaction of the C.R.O., that this choice resulted in an increased cost being incurred to it, then the amount of this increased cost shall not count against the limits set out in Sections 51 through 54.
+Where a candidate, side, or slate chooses to print campaign materials on recycled paper containing one hundred per cent (100%) post consumer content, and where that candidate, side or slate demonstrates, to the satisfaction of the C.R.O., that this choice resulted in an increased cost being incurred to it, then the amount of this increased cost shall not count against the limits set out in Sections 48 through 50.

-49. Destruction of Campaign Materials
+46. Destruction of Campaign Materials

-No candidate, side manager, or volunteer shall damage or destroy any other candidate's or side's campaign materials unless specifically authorized to do so by the C.R.O.
+No candidate, campaign manager, or volunteer shall damage or destroy any other candidate's or side's campaign materials unless specifically authorized to do so by the C.R.O.

-50. Campaign Material Removal
+47. Campaign Material Removal